sarisabban/ProtLayers/README.md

 ## HOW TO USE:
 To use follow these steps:

-1. Install biopython by running the following command in terminal (python3 -m pip install biopython) you need pip to be installed, if you do not have it you can install it in linux by running the following command in terminal (sudo apt-get install python3-pip).
+1. Install DSSP in linux by running the following command in terminal (sudo apt-get install dssp).
-2. Install DSSP in linux by running the following command in terminal (sudo apt-get install dssp).
+2. Install Pymol by running the following command in terminal (sudo apt-get install dssp).
-3. Install numpy (python3 -m pip install numpy).
+3. Install biopython by running the following command in terminal (python3 -m pip install biopython) you need pip to be installed, if you do not have it you can install it in linux by running the following command in terminal (sudo apt-get install python3-pip).
-4. All files must be in the same directory as this script.
+4. Install numpy (python3 -m pip install numpy).
-5. Run by navigating to working directory then typing this in the command line:
+5. The .pdb file must be in the same directory as this script.
-`./ProtLayers.py FINENAME.pdb`
+6. Run by navigating to working directory then typing this in the command line:
-6. Select all output all together and paste as is in the pymol terminal.
+`python3 ProtLayers.py FINENAME.pdb`